-We verified that the total of the change orders did not exceed ten percent of the total contract price for each project.
+We reviewed a total of four (4) change orders and verified that the total of the change orders did not exceed ten percent of the total contract.
 All change orders were properly reviewed and approved by management and the governing board in accordance with District policy.